elgatosf/streamdeck-kit-ipad/Documentation/Layout.md

   </tr>
 </table>

-> [!NOTE]
-> On the Stream Deck Mini device, you can not apply a background to the entire layout.

 ### SwiftUI Preview

-You can use the provided `StreamDeckSimulator/PreviewView` to view your layouts in the SwiftUI Preview canvas.
+You can use the provided `StreamDeckSimulator/PreviewView`  (see [Simulator](Simulator.md)) to view your layouts in the SwiftUI Preview canvas.
 ```swift
 import StreamDeckSimulator